TARGETED TREATMENTS TO REVEAL SMOOTHER, HEALTHIER SKIN

 WHAT ARE CHEMICAL PEELS?

 Administered by skincare professionals, chemical peels work by exfoliating the skin’s surface to reduce the appearance of blemishes, smooth skin texture, improve radiance, and restore skin health.
-These effective treatments can be performed on the face, neck, chest, hands, arms, or legs.
 They are most effective at enhancing cell turnover and improving the appearance on the surface of the skin.

 It is important that chemical peels are performed by a licensed skincare professional with access to high-performing peel solutions that are clinically proven to deliver results.
 Your skincare professional may also recommend advanced homecare products to precondition skin or extend results.

 The depth and type of chemical peel used by a skincare professional depends on the condition of the skin, the skin’s Fitzpatrick type (skin color and likelihood to burn), and the skincare habits of the client.
 In general, the higher the Fitzpatrick skin type, the more caution should be exercised to avoid triggering a pigment response.
 For extremely sensitive skin and skin experiencing barrier dysfunction (eczema, psoriasis, etc), chemical peels are generally not recommended.

 Consult with your skincare professional to better understand the most appropriate type of chemical peel for your specific skin type.

 WHAT TYPE OF CHEMICAL PEEL IS RIGHT FOR ME?

 Chemical peels are categorized by how deeply they penetrate the skin: superficial, medium, or deep.
 The type and depth of chemical peel administered will depend on your skin type, concern, Fitzpatrick type, and skincare habits.